 San Lorenzo Family Help Center operates a daily food recovery program to assist in providing our clients with a wider variety of food products and to assist our community in reducing food waste.
-In January 2022, Senate Bill 1383 began enforcement to reduce waste by larger grocery stores, and will continue increased application through 2024 to reduce waste across other food manufacturing and distribution sectors will reduce the overheating of our planet and the waste of resources used in growing, packaging and transporting unused foods.
+In January 2022, Senate Bill 1383 began enforcement to reduce waste by larger grocery stores and food distributors and will continue increased application through 2025.
+Reducing waste across all food manufacturing and distribution sectors will reduce the overheating of our planet and the waste of resources used in growing, packaging and transporting unused foods.

 In 2021, we were the recipient of a refrigerated cargo van provided through a grant from the Alameda County Community Food Bank.
 This was offered to increase the amount of food our food recovery program could receive and support the reduction of food waste.
 We have operated a recovery program for the past decade with volunteer drivers and are thankful for the addition of this van.
 We are grateful to the local stores who donate to our program and are please to provide the additional items through our daily distribution.